o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Windows Fundamentals/intro.md

     $ impacket-smbserver ShareName FolderToShare -smb2support
     ```

-> To list the exsisting shared folders on your system
+2. To list the exsisting shared folders on your system

    - using smbclient
         ```bash
         $ smbclient -L \\\\IP -U USERNAME --password=PASSWORD
         ```

-> to access the shared folder
+3. to access the shared folder

-   - make sure the folder assigned the right groups
+   - make sure the folder assigned the right ACEs

    - using smbclient
         ```bash